terralang/terra/README.md

 The example returns `3` because `up()` is evaluated twice

 Some built-in operators are implemented as macros.
-For instance the `sizeof` operator earlier, just inserts a special AST node that will calculate the size of a type:
+For instance the `sizeof` operator just inserts a special AST node that will calculate the size of a type:

     sizeof = macro(function(ctx,typ)
         return terra.newtree(typ,{ kind = terra.kinds.sizeof, oftype = typ:astype(ctx)})
     end)

 `terra.newtree` creates a new node in this AST.
-For the most part, macros can rely on code quotations to generate AST nodes, and only need to fallback to explicilty creating AST nodes in special cases.
-Additionally, if you want to take an argument passed to a macro and convert it into a Terra type you can call its `astype` method, as seen in the previous example. `typ:astype(ctx)` takes the AST `typ` and evaluates it as a Terra type.
+For the most part, macros can rely on code quotations to generate AST nodes, and only need to fallback to explicitly creating AST nodes in special cases.

+If you want to take an argument passed to a macro and convert it into a Terra type you can call its `astype` method, as seen in the previous example. `typ:astype(ctx)` takes the AST `typ` and evaluates it as a Terra type.

 Macros can also be used to create useful patterns like a C++ style new operator: